Top of the page

 If your erection problem happens just now and then, there's no reason to call your doctor.
 If it happens often and upsets you or your partner, it's okay to call your doctor.
 If an erection problem doesn't bother you or your partner, you may choose not to call your doctor.

 Watchful waiting is a wait-and-see approach.
 A single episode of an erection problem is often a temporary problem that is easy to reverse.
 Don't assume it will happen again.
 Try to forget about it, and expect a more successful experience the next time.
 If you or your partner is concerned about it, talk about the problem.
 Openly discuss your fears and anxieties.

 If self-care has not helped after 2 weeks and you are concerned about your erection problem, see a doctor who has experience in dealing with these problems.

 Medicines that can help produce an erection may be used to treat erection problems that are caused by blood vessel (vascular), hormonal, nervous system, or psychological problems.
-They also may be used along with counselling to treat erection problems that have psychological causes.
+The medicines also may be used with counselling.
+Together, they can treat erection problems that have psychological causes.

 Commonly used oral medicines include:

 Hormones and other medicines may be prescribed if you have low testosterone or high prolactin levels.